laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 may be harder to define a deterministic encoding for.
-While the deterministic encoding of their tag internals is often covered by the _Core Deterministic Encoding Requirements_, the mapping of diverging platform application data types on the tag contents may be hard to do in a deterministic way; see {{Section 3.2 of -det}} for more explanation as well as examples.
+While the deterministic encoding of their tag internals is often covered by the _Core Deterministic Encoding Requirements_, the mapping of diverging platform application data types onto the tag contents may require additional attention to perform it in a deterministic way; see
+{{Section 3.2 of -det}} for
+more explanation as well as examples.
 As the CDE would continually
 need to address additional issues raised by the registration of new